 The retry-count argument specifies how many times to try reconnecting to the server if the first attempt fails.
-The default is 0.
+The default is zero.

 The retry-period argument specifies how long to wait (in minutes) between retries.
-The default is 5.
+The default is five minutes.

-Step 4 (Optional) To schedule a specific time for the security appliance to poll the Auto Update server, use the following command:
+Step 4 (Optional) To schedule a specific time for the adaptive security appliance to poll the Auto Update Server, enter the following command: